chamberlainpi/bigp-globals/README.md

  A *"Master cluster"* process starts up.
  It then loops every few milliseconds to ensure a child-process is running your actual webapp (express, socket.io, etc).

- This ensures that whenever the child-process kills itself (:running_man::gun: how dark!) from a server-side file modification, the Master process simply relaunches it immediately.
+ This ensures that whenever the child-process kills itself from a server-side file modification (:running_man::gun: how dark!), the Master process simply relaunches it immediately.

  The *File-Watcher* system is also responsible for differentiating between modifications applied to server-side, front-end JS, CSS, media files, and webpacked source files to notify and/or kill the respective event or process.
  This way, whenever possible, it attempts to `hot-reload` dynamic resources (ex: CSS stylesheets) without doing a full page-refresh.